yvesDenis/yvesdenis.github.io/content/en/post/cli-app-golang.md

 - Lines 3 and 9: Flags names. -key for the symmetric key and -text for the text
 - Lines 4 and 10: Aliases. -k and -t.
-- Lines 5 and 11: Flags decrptions , visible in the help text.
+- Lines 5 and 11: Flags descriptions , visible in the help text.
 - Lines 6 and 12: Initialize key and text variables with input arguments.

 #### Run the application